AnapalOne/xmonad-packed/README.md

 ./setup.sh
 ```

-- If you want to only apply this config to your xmonad, simply copy `xmonad.hs` to `~/.xmonad/`
+- If you want to only apply the xmonad config to your xmonad, simply copy `xmonad.hs` to `~/.xmonad/`
 - If you want to only apply xmobar, copy `xmobar` to `~/.xmobarrc/`

 ## List of packages